gabgovar/gabgovar/README.md

 <p align="center">
   I'm Gabriel Vargas, I'm a Mechanical Engineering Researcher at São Paulo University and also a Ph.D. candidate in Mechanical Engineering.
-  I'm from São Paulo, Brazil, and I'm learning Python to apply it to Data Engineer.
+  I'm from São Paulo, Brazil, and I'm interested pipelines technologies to apply it to Data Engineering.
 </p>

 <br>